needcaffeine/vicvijayakumar.com/_posts/2013-01-08-rebooting-a-blog-in-under-24-hours.md

 Source available at <a href="http://github.com/needcaffeine/vicvijayakumar.com"><i class="icon-github-alt"></i> needcaffeine/vicvijayakumar.com</a>.

-My under 24 hours [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) meant that I wasn't going to bother with something to help me auto-deploy to Amazon S3, especially because I already use the very powerful and amazing [s3cmd](http://s3tools.org/s3cmd) to do my backups et al. When I need to push my site up to S3, all I do is `s3cmd sync --acl-public _site/* s3://vicvijayakumar.com/`.
+My under 24 hours [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) meant that I wasn't going to bother with something to help me auto-deploy to Amazon S3, especially because I already use the very powerful and amazing [s3cmd](http://s3tools.org/s3cmd) to do my backups et al. When I need to push my site up to S3, all I do is ~~`s3cmd sync --acl-public _site/* s3://vicvijayakumar.com/`~~.

+Update: It's `s3cmd sync --delete-removed --acl-public _site/* s3://vicvijayakumar.com/`.

 ## Epilogue
 So that's where we are.
 You are currently reading this on a site produced with the help of Jekyll in <b>under 24 hours</b>.
 While only time will tell whether I find the whole process awesome enough to continue writing, all signs point to a strong yes at present.
 Let's revisit this post in 6 months.